Baseline Technologies «Prev Next»

 ecommerce Hardware Products

-Hardware and the birth of distributed computing
+Hardware and the Birth of Distributed Computing

 The following paragraph describes the birth of distributed computing.
 A few decades ago IBM, with its powerful mainframes, was the dominant force in the computer industry.
 Typically, an entire company, or a large department within a company, did all their computing on a mainframe such as an IBM/390.
 In many cases, multiple companies shared mainframes (known as timesharing).
+Eventually other companies like Digital Equipment (now part of Compaq) and Hewlett-Packard challenged IBM.
+These companies offered smaller, less expensive computer options, but the same design applied, which was all the computing could be executed on a single computer.
+If you needed more computing resources, you had to perform upgrades on the computer or replace the computer entirely.

 Time for a change